Quantcast

 - Dale Carnegie

-Another easy way to fail is to overestimate the attraction of a What you have, or to underestimate the repellence of a What for failure.
+Another easy way to fail is to overestimate the attraction of a What that you have, or to underestimate the repellence of a What for failure.
 Consider honesty and lying.
 Honesty often only gives you $1, unless you're being honest in a situation where your partner knows that you don’t want to be.
-That usually gives you a good $10 minimum.
+(That usually gives you a good $10 minimum… I’m sorry.
+I digressed.😅)

 There’s a good use of WHOs to be mentioned here.
-As stated in "Menu 1: Who Are You?, Chapter 2: Giving Without A Gift...", you can’t give what you don’t have, but by keeping a stronghold of good Whats for a long period of time, oftentimes, better things’ll come to you.
+As stated in Chapter 2, you can’t give what you don’t have, but by keeping a stronghold of good Whats for a long period of time, oftentimes, better things’ll come to you.
 So if you wait, and actually don’t give for a long time, you’ll be a much wealthier banker for people to take from, later on, when needed.
-If you wait 16 years, you can hand out 32,768 dollars of success without threat, because after a year you'd be right back to where you were before that generosity anyway (Good Whats double every year after all).
+If you wait 16 years (when you’d have earned $65,536 in success), you can hand out 32,768 dollars of success without threat, because after a year you'd be right back to where you were before that generosity anyway (Good Whats double every year after all).
 However, if you only wait 2 years, 4 dollars of success, power, or whatever else you’ve been after, is all you have.
 You won’t have much to give.
 People who understand the very nature of their WHOs as a container know exactly how to stack their Whats as a way to keep them fresh and available for as long as they could possibly need, and so they can keep and give their Whats when they want, where they want, how they want, and to WHO they want.

 This is not to give you an excuse for morality.
 If you don’t actually intend to give your Whats away, no matter how much time passes, you’re just being greedy and should be honest about it.